 Encoding.
 Stubs.
-Design and Implementation of a High-performance TCP/IP Communica Download Communications Library source and demo - 126 KB Introduction This article is the second of a multi-part series that will cover the architecture and implementation of components needed to create and maintain a robust, scalable, high performance, massive multiplayer online game server and game engine.
+Design and Implementation of a High-performance TCP/IP Communica.
+Download Communications Library source and demo - 126 KB Introduction This article is the second of a multi-part series that will cover the architecture and implementation of components needed to create and maintain a robust, scalable, high performance, massive multiplayer online game server and game engine.

 Background It's the manual developed at Encodo Systems AG for developing with C# and .NET, but many of the concepts and ideas can be applied to any programming language.
-The intent of this document is not to codify current practice at Encodo as it stands at the time of writing; instead, this handbook has the following aims:

-Spec# - Home Spec# is a formal language for API contracts (influenced by JML, AsmL, and Eiffel), which extends C# with constructs for non-null types, preconditions, postconditions, and object invariants.
+The intent of this document is not to codify current practice at Encodo as it stands at the time of writing; instead, this handbook has the following aims: Channel9 Wiki: HomePage.
+Spec# - Home.
+Spec# is a formal language for API contracts (influenced by JML, AsmL, and Eiffel), which extends C# with constructs for non-null types, preconditions, postconditions, and object invariants.

 Spec# comes with a sound programming methodology that permits specification and reasoning about object invariants even in the presence of callbacks and multi-threading.
 Spec# is a research vehicle that has been used to explore specifications and the dynamic/static tools that make use of them.
 The Spec# programming system is a new attempt at a more cost effective way to develop and maintain high-quality software.
 Spec# is pronounced "Spec sharp" and can be written (and searched for) as the "specsharp" or "Spec# programming system".
 The Spec# system consists of: